 The product design framework Early UX adheres to is applicable to all industries, but complex workflows are the specialty.
 These spaces include b2b/enterprise, financial services, healthcare, insurance, legal, legacy systems, machine learning/ai, project management, and nonprofits.

 No, early product design is for the beginning of any project, not just young companies.
 Individuals, stealth mode and pre-seed startups, early-stage startups, late stage startups and public companies are all embarking on new ideas.
 Whether an idea is in an innovation lab, experimentation department, scrum team or a group of enthusiastic friends, Early UX is happy to hear about your product.

 Early UX’s service offerings were designed to make a big business impact within a short amount of time.
-The three month contract offerings are designed to be as impactful as having an in-house designer, with pacing and disciplined parameters so that projects have a clean start and end.
-Two week jumpstarts require a lesser degree of enmeshment with your team, allowing for fast results that can then be carried out in whatever timeline that suits your business.
-When engagements are just large enough to reach their goals, they make less room for risks like deprioritization, scope creep, and other harmful distractions.
+Short term contract offerings are designed to be as impactful as having an in-house designer, with pacing and disciplined parameters so that projects have a clean start and end.
+Jumpstarts require a lesser degree of enmeshment with your team, allowing for fast results that can then be carried out in whatever timeline suits your business.
+When engagements are just large enough to reach their goals, they create less room for risks like deprioritization, scope creep, and other harmful distractions.

 A great test for figuring out if you are ready for an in-house product designer is first engaging with a contract product designer!
 But the best answer is “when you’re ready”.
 Bringing on any new full-time role can feel like a big risk, and finding the right first designer can be challenging.
 In-house product designers are with your company in a deeper, longer term capacity so their problem solving can reach nooks and crannies often deprioritized by contract projects.